 What Do They Offer?

 For those looking to do all of their banking in one place, Discover Bank comes pretty close.
 While they don’t offer mortgages or loans, they do offer a wide range of deposit accounts with high yields and rewards.

-Discover Bank has over 60,000 no-fee ATMs.
+Discover Bank has over 60,000+ in-network ATMs.
 If you prefer going into a bank branch, you’ll be out of luck as the only branch is located in Delaware.

 There is a top APY savings account with no deposit to open.
 Interest is compounded daily.
 There is no minimum balance required or a monthly maintenance fee.

 They currently offer a top yielding 4.35% APY on their savings account.

 While there are some fees (like wire transfer), this account is very friendly from a fee standpoint.

 How Does Discover Online Saving Compare?